Matteo567/PGHD_Visualization_Dashboard/README.md

 3. View Charts: Scroll through the dashboard to see available health metrics
 4. Navigate Time Periods: Use arrow buttons on charts to navigate weeks or months
 5. Expand Charts: Click the expand button to view charts in full screen
-6. Toggle Summaries: Use the summary toggle to show or hide 3-month summaries
+6. Toggle Summaries: Use the summary toggle to show or hide three-month summaries

 ### Dashboard Features